jaydools/Build-a-Bouq/Capstone Proposal.md

 ### Features

-Preview component
+Preview component:
-This will dynamically display the users selected inputs
+---> This will dynamically display the users selected inputs

-Options component
+Options component:
-There will be multiple layers for the user to choose - focal, secondary and folliage for example.
+---> There will be multiple layers for the user to choose - focal, secondary and folliage for example.
-Within those layers, options will be available - lilly's, sunflowers, ferns for example.
+------> Within those layers, options will be available - lilly's, sunflowers, ferns for example.
-Focal and secondary will have the same options avilable
+---------> Focal and secondary will have the same options avilable

-Price will be displayed
+Price will be displayed:
-Each individual flower will show its cost
+---> Each individual flower will show its cost
-There will be a grand total (+shipping and taxes)
+------> There will be a grand total (+shipping and taxes)
-Add to cart will be the CTA
+---------> Add to cart will be the CTA

 ## Implementation